jac307/documentation-Estuary/Tutorials/English-Version/Languages/CineCer0-Intro.md

 Copy/Paste the following and press play (shift+return/enter or click on the play button)

 + `image "https://jac307.github.io/documentation-Estuary/Image/00.png"` = this line will visualize the image (represented by the URL) inside quotation marks.
-This image will appear at the center, fitting the width of the screen.
+This image will appear at the center, fitting the height of the screen.

 <img src="imgs/cinecero-04.png" width="600">